List of SEAL Team characters: Stella Baxter

 Stella Baxter is Clay's wife.
 She is portrayed by Alona Tal.

 She is introduced in season 1 episode 2, "Other Lives", where she meets and flirts with Clay in a bar, they start dating shortly after.
 They break up in season 2 episode 6, "Hold What You Got", when she could no longer deal with the stress of dating a SEAL.
 She is then reintroduced in season 2 episode 21, "My Life for Yours".
 They break up again, but get back together in season 4 episode 7 "All In", and get married in the season 4 finale.

 Alana Hayes

 Alana Hayes (seasons 1–2) is Jason's estranged wife, portrayed by Michaela McManus.
 She dies following a car accident in the second-season episode "The Worst of Conditions", leaving Jason and their children devastated.

 Emma Hayes

 Emma Hayes, Jason and Alana's daughter, portrayed by Kerri Medders.

 At the end of season 2, she graduates from high school and moves to New York where she is enrolled in college at New York University Tisch School of the Arts.

+In Season 6 she becomes engaged to a Navy recruit named Brad who would also be trying out for the SEAL teams, with Jason worrying that it could just be repeating the cycle he and Alana went through.
+Her wedding takes place at the climax of the Season 7 Series Finale "The Last Word."